michelezedda/ListPlanner/README.md

 - Git: A version control system for tracking changes and collaborating on projects;
 - GitHub Pages: A platform for hosting and deploying web applications;
 - Node.js: Fast, scalable server-side JavaScript runtime for real-time applications and APIs;
-- Webpack: A JavaScript module bundler optimizing web app assets for improved performance and development workflows;
+- React: A JavaScript library for building dynamic user interfaces, known for its component-based approach and efficient rendering;
-- Open Library API: It allows developers to integrate Open Library's data and features into their applications, websites, or services.
+- Vite: A next-generation front-end dev tool, aiming to improve the developer experience of webpack when it comes to developing JavaScript applications.

 ## Project Link

-You can try bookshelf by clicking the following link :link: [bookshelf](https://bookshelf-search.netlify.app/)
+You can try ListPlanner by clicking the following link :link: [ListPlanner](https://listplanner.netlify.app/)